pointw-dev/hypermea/src/hypermea/tool/skel/service/README.md

 hypermea run
 ```

-If you have created this service with docker support (`hypermea api create {$project_name} --add-docker`) then to launch the service with docker-compose:
+If you have created this service with docker support (`hypermea service create {$project_name} --add-docker`) then to launch the service with docker-compose:

 `docker compose up -d`

-If you have created this api with serverless support (`hypermea api create {$project_name} --add-serverless`) then launch with:
+If you have created this api with serverless support (`hypermea service create {$project_name} --add-serverless`) then launch with:

 `sls wsgi serve -p 2112`